codac-team/codac/doc/doc/tutorial/08-rangeonly-slam/index.rst

 Lesson H: Range-only SLAM
 =========================

 This lesson is a summary of all the lessons of this tutorial.
-We will apply the concepts of constraints and interval analysis on a concrete SLAM problem, and see how an online SLAM can be solved.
+We will apply the concepts of constraints and interval analysis on a concrete Simultaneous Localization and Mapping (SLAM) problem, and see how an online SLAM can be solved.

 .. contents:: Content of this lesson